Venus: The Mother of Rome and Goddess of Love and Fertility

 Honoring Venus

 Because Caesar was so fond of Venus, he would widely use her image in, for example, civic architecture and as a face on the ancient Roman coins.
-The figure of Venus in general became symbolic of Roman power throughout the empire.
+The figure of Venus in general became symbolic of power throughout the Roman Empire.

 Festivals of Venus